Dementia symptoms and diagnosis

 • Depression is often mistaken for dementia and may appear before dementia develops.
 As well as low mood and poor self-care, older people may be disorientated and have memory loss.

-• Generalised anxiety disorder is extreme and long-lasting anxiety.
-Symptoms similar to dementia include restlessness, poor concentration and disturbed sleep.
+• Generalised anxiety disorder is an extreme and long-lasting anxiety.
+Symptoms similar to dementia include restlessness, poor concentration, and disturbed sleep.

-• Hormone conditions that can cause dementia symptoms include an under-or-overactive thyroid gland and an underactive pituitary gland.
+• Hormonal conditions that can cause dementia symptoms include an underactive or overactive thyroid gland and an underactive pituitary gland.

-• Head injury or repeated small head injuries over time can cause memory problems, mental slowness and being up and down emotionally.
-This can be because of a history of contact sports, like rugby.
+• Head injury or repeated small head injuries over time can cause memory problems, mental slowness, and being up and down emotionally.
+This can be because of a history of contact sports, such as rugby.

-• Hearing or sight problems can affect your ability to take in information and make it look as if mental ability is affected.
+• Hearing or sight problems can affect how well you understand things and make it look as if your mental ability is affected.

 • Drinking too much alcohol can cause symptoms similar to dementia.
 If you do this regularly over a long period, it can cause brain damage and lead to dementia.

-• Reactions to medicines can affect the brain and cause confusion, including painkillers, antidepressants, anxiety medicines and steroids.
-This is more likely in older people on multiple medications.
+• Reactions to medicines can affect the brain and cause confusion, including painkillers, antidepressants, anxiety medicines, and steroids.
+This is more likely in older people on multiple medicines.

-• Mild cognitive impairment (MCI) means problems with memory and thinking that are not bad enough to affect daily life.
+• Mild cognitive impairment (MCI) means problems with memory and thinking that aren’t bad enough to affect daily life.
 MCI means you're more likely to develop dementia, but it's not inevitable.
 It may improve or stay stable.

 Different types of dementia have different early symptoms.
-Memory problems are often among the first signs.
-People with Alzheimer’s often have trouble learning new things (using a new microwave, for example) and may get confused about the date or get lost in familiar places.
+Memory problems are often the first sign.
+People with Alzheimer’s often have trouble learning new things, may get confused about the date, or get lost in familiar places.

-See our section on Early dementia symptoms for more information.
+See our section on early symptoms of dementia for more information.

 Dementia can be difficult to diagnose.
-Doctors use questionnaires that are specially designed to pick up problems with memory and confusion.
-They will also do other basic tests, such as blood tests, to rule out other causes of confusion.
+Doctors will ask you questions and use questionnaires to pick up problems with memory and confusion.
+They may also use blood tests to rule out other causes of confusion and recommend brain scans.
+See our sections on seeing the GP, seeing a specialist and dementia testing for more information.

 If your GP suspects you have Alzheimer’s disease, they’ll refer you to a memory clinic or elderly mental health service.
-If you might have a rarer type of dementia, they will refer you to another specialist, such as a neurologist.
+If you might have a rarer type of dementia, they’ll refer you to another specialist, such as a neurologist.
+See our seeing a specialist section for more information.

 Did our Dementia symptoms and diagnosis information help you?